-Tony Stewart to run full season in NHRA top alcohol dragster
+Tony Stewart to run full season in NHRA Top Alcohol Dragster

 NASCAR Hall of Famer Tony Stewart will return to full-time competition this season — as an NHRA drag racer.

-Stewart, a three-time NASCAR champion, will run a top alcohol dragster for McPhillips Racing for the full 2023 NHRA season.
+Stewart, a three-time NASCAR Cup Series champion, will run a Top Alcohol Dragster for McPhillips Racing for the full 2023 NHRA season.
 Stewart, who turns 52 in May, will be sponsored by longtime partner Mobil 1.

 Stewart, who owns a sprint car team and is co-owner of Stewart-Haas Racing in NASCAR, last year started an NHRA team that fields one dragster in Top Fuel for his wife, Leah Pruett, and Funny Car for Matt Hagan.